 (3) Information that does not identify individual patients, practitioners, or dispensing pharmacists or pharmacies may be released by the division for educational, research, or public information purposes.

 (4) Nothing herein shall prevent a pharmacist or practitioner from furnishing another pharmacist or practitioner information obtained pursuant to and in compliance with this chapter.

-(5) Unless there is shown malice or criminal intent or gross negligence or reckless, willful and wanton conduct as defined in section 6-904C, Idaho Code, the state of Idaho, the board, any other state agency, or any person, or entity in proper possession of information as herein provided shall not be subject to any liability or action for money damages or other legal or equitable relief by reason of any of the following:
+(5) Unless there is shown malice or criminal intent or gross negligence or reckless, willful and wanton conduct as defined in section 6-904C, Idaho Code, the state of Idaho, the division, any other state agency, or any person or entity in proper possession of information as herein provided shall not be subject to any liability or action for money damages or other legal or equitable relief by reason of any of the following:

 (a) The furnishing of information under the conditions herein provided;

 (b) The receiving and use of, or reliance on, such information;

 (c) The fact that any such information was not furnished; or